‘Rick and Morty’ S3 E01 Recap/Review: Some Continuity Before Summer Release

 — The A.V.
 Club (@TheAVClub) April 2, 2017

-The episode ultimately ends with Rick delivering a frightening monologue to a horrified Morty, which echoes much of the same events in the final moments of Season 1 Episode 1, according to a Den of Geek report.
+The episode ultimately ends with Rick delivering a frightening monolog to a horrified Morty, which echoes much of the same events in the final moments of Season 1 Episode 1, according to a Den of Geek report.
 True to tradition, a post-credits scene featuring Tammy and Birdperson was featured, which most likely teases that the characters would be haunting the titular duo over the course of the third season.

 Overall, the first episode of Rick and Morty Season 3 was exactly what the series needed, and more.
 After an immensely long break, fans of the animated black comedy demanded a strong start to one of the most original shows on television, and by all means, Rick and Morty Season 3 delivered in spades.
 The humor was classic, the jokes were on-point, and the continuity was a nice surprise to round off the third season’s debut episode.